 - you notice your dog’s paws are stained a red or pink color.
 This discoloration will be more evident in dogs with lighter coats and can be a sign that the porphyrin pigments contained in your dog’s saliva are coming in contact with your dog’s feet often enough (too often!) to stain the fur.
 While normal licking will not be frequent enough to discolor the fur, habitual licking or chewing can be.

 - your dog’s feet are swollen.
 This could be a sign of injury or infection, which may be caused by habitual licking or chewing.
-Conversely, your dog could be licking or chewing his paws in response to an injury or infection.
-This could be anything minor like dry skin or a skin irritation related to allergies, or something more serious like a bacterial infection.
+Conversely, your dog could be doing the irritating paw licking or chewing his paws in response to an injury or infection.
+This could be anything minor like dry skin or a skin irritation related to allergies or something more serious like a bacterial infection.
 Talk to your vet to determine whether the former or the latter is the case, as well as to address the issue.

 - your dog’s paws smell foul.
 This could be a sign of an infection in an open wound.